rwaltr/blog/content/post/pinebookproimpressions.md

 ## Whats next?

-Fedora for the Pinebook to be tested. as well for Manjaro, I3 for the Pinebook Pro.
+Fedora for the Pinebook to be tested.
+A OS that I am more farmiller with.
+Or something along the lines of Manjaro I3 edition.